HakashiKatake/Development-Resouces/ai-tools-for-hackathon/README.md

    - Sanity Create for written guides

 5. **Deployment Phase**
+   - AI-powered platforms like Bolt.new, Lovable, or Framer for instant deployment
-   - No-code platforms for rapid MVP deployment
+   - Traditional no-code platforms for rapid MVP deployment
    - AI-assisted monitoring and optimization

 ### Hackathon-Specific Workflow